 It has also been shown to help the T cells, which are responsible for immunity, in the gut to navigate to the wanted areas to do repairs and maintenance.
 It also has a role in the development of white blood cells.

 Cherries are believed to be one of the most energy-boosting fruits.
-Even though cherries come in pairs, every single cherry has only one seed, which makes them single seed fruit.
+Even though cherries come in pairs, every cherry has only one seed, making them single seed fruit.
 Cherries are not only delicious but also very beneficial.

 Cherries help improve your mood

 Cherries have a relaxing effect on your mood.
-They contain both serotonin and tryptophan, which is essential in your body’s process of making serotonin, the hormone that makes you happy.
+This is because they contain both serotonin and tryptophan, which is essential in your body’s process of making serotonin, the hormone that makes you happy.

 Cherries help you sleep better